MicrosoftDocs/Viva/Viva/insights/advanced/analyst/change-management-queries.md

 2. Any combination of person A performing an action “x” with person B and person B responding to person A with action “y,” whereby x and y can be:

     * Chats with eight or fewer participants
-    * Emails with 18 or fewer participants, such as person A sent person B a chat and person B sent an email to person A. Or, peson A sent person B a chat and person B sent a chat to person A.
+    * Emails with 18 or fewer participants, such as person A sent person B a chat and person B sent an email to person A. Or, person A sent person B a chat and person B sent a chat to person A.

 3. Both person A and B attended a meeting which lies within the meeting threshold, i.e., the meeting category for both person A and B is “Attended meeting” or “Likely attended.”